canonical/kafka-operator/docs/explanation/cryptography.md

 ### GitHub

-All Apache Kafka artefacts built by Canonical are published and released programmatically using release pipelines implemented via GitHub Actions.
+All Apache Kafka artefacts built by Canonical are published and released programmatically using GitHub Actions release pipelines.
 Distributions are published as both GitHub and Launchpad releases via the [central-uploader repository](https://github.com/canonical/central-uploader), while charms, snaps and rocks are published using the workflows of their respective repositories.